 Yellow: Yellow evokes a warm, sunshiny feeling.
 Pale butter yellows are lovely additions to any decorator’s color palette.
 Yellow paint has been a favorite in the kitchen in a variety of different shades and tones, from light yellows to darker, warm golden hues.
 Yellow is a fabulous accent color to incorporate into various prints and patterns; many florals incorporate daisies, marigolds, sunflowers and other flowers that require the use of yellow.

 Green: Green is a versatile color that can go in many different directions.
+Forest green and hunter green are two of the trendiest colors for 2019.
+Emerald green and kelly green are also right on trend at the moment.
 Lime green is just right for many modern and contemporary spaces.
 Jadeite green is popular with a subset of antiques collectors.
 Seafoam green, hunter green and celadon have all been popular shades to decorate with in years past.
 Many interiors incorporate green in some way, often in the form of hanging plants, greenery or at least floral prints that feature leafy green accents.

 Blue: There are a wide range of different blues, all of them evoking different moods and looks: denim blue, navy blue, baby blue, turquoise blue.
 Right now they’re all enjoying a resurgence in popularity with decorators and homeowners alike.

 Purple: In times past, purple was the color favored by royalty.
 These days, purple is enjoying renewed popularity at home, although it often pops up as an accent color rather than the main color used in a room.
 The exception: it’s a favorite with teen, tween and younger girls, who often choose purple bedspreads, rugs and wall art for decorating their bedrooms.